EasyRSA

 Backup/Restore the PKI

 This charm includes actions which support creating and managing snapshots of the Easy-RSA PKI.
-Their usage is explained in the following sections:
+Refer to the PKI Directory Structure section for details on what files are included in the backup.

 Create backups

-action to capture current snapshot of the Easy-RSA PKI.
+Use the charm’s backup action to capture current snapshot of the Easy-RSA PKI.

-This will generate a file in the directory /home/ubuntu/easyrsa_backup
+This will generate a file in the directory /home/ubuntu/easyrsa_backup on the

 relevant unit.
 The backup file follows the naming convention: